 You can find this in most pharmacies or shoe stores that also sell shoe accessories.
-If you’re in Barbados, Woolworth used to sell it but most recently I saw it in Massy Pharmacy.
 I actually swear by this as a way to prevent cutting and chafing.
 Either stick it to the problematic area of your shoe or directly on your foot.
 I like to use it on the back of my heels where most ballet flats tend to rub for some reason.
+Click here to shop.

-5. Custom-made inserts.
-You will need to see a podiatrist for this but if you have flat feet and you find yourself in pain, you may need inserts made just for you.
+You will need to see a podiatrist for these but if you have flat feet and you find yourself in pain, you may need inserts made just for you.

 These are actually just some of the solutions.
 You’ll find lots of other items on the shelves but these seven will get you started.